TeamDoodz/InscryptionLongHaulMod/README.md

 * The Moon card now has +1 power and +5 health.
 This is configurable.
 * During phase 2 of his fight, the Trapper/Trader will offer rare cards for sale as well as the normal cards he usually provides.
 A blacklist can be used to restrict the cards he pulls out.
 * These rare cards cost Golden Pelts to purchase.
+* The Bait Buckets spawned by the Angler will gain the Mighty Leap and Sharp Quills sigils.

 ### Battle Module
 Buffs difficulty of all battles, not just bosses.
 Does the following things: